ChristopherGLewis/ddo-lite-tools/Data/Builder/ReadMe.txt

 Optional.
 Defaults to 1 rank if not included.

 Cost: #
 Optional.
 Defaults to 1 AP (per rank) if not included.
+This is typically cost per rank, but if rank costs are different this is cost per rank 1

 Flags:
 Selector: